Skaters in the City of Portland, Oregon received an early Christmas

 The gift we received last night was like a present in a present in a

-present, because we got so much more than we had ever dreamed the city council was capable of.
-Instead of choosing which gift to give us out
+present, because we got so much more than we had ever dreamed the city council was capable

 of their bulging bag of favors, Commissioner Hales made sure they gave